 Students may repeat only courses for which they earned a grade of C or lower.
 The grade earned in the repeated course is the grade used to calculate the cumulative GPA.
 All course repeats must be taken through UW-Superior.

 Only courses numbered 500 and above may be accepted as graduate courses.
 Requirements are established by the course instructor and approved by the Graduate Council.

 Credit by Examination

 Graduate credit will not be awarded through the mechanism of credit by examination.
 Any student desiring to have completed graduate coursework entered on the official transcript shall be required to officially enroll in the course, complete all graduate course requirements and have a grade officially recorded by the graduate faculty member of record.

 The minimum full-time credit load for a graduate student is nine credits per semester.
 The maximum load for a graduate student is 15 credits per semester.
-The maximum load includes Continuing Education classes.
+The maximum load includes Center for Continuing Education classes.
 Graduate students may enroll for a maximum of 12 credits during Summer College.